stephan-klein/supersonic/docs/supersonic/guides/data/accessing-data-from-device/index.md

 Beer.findAll({skip10, limit:10}).then (beers) ->
 ```

-Option can also be a [Mongo DB](http://www.mongodb.org/) style of query parameter.
-The following returns all the beers where Brewery is "Schlenkerla":
+Option can also be a query parameter.
+AppgGyver Sandbox Database uses [Mongo DB](http://www.mongodb.org/) query syntax.

+The following returns all the beers where the Brewery is "Schlenkerla":

 ```js
 query = { "brewery": "Schlenkerla" }